SeldonIO/alibi-detect/doc/source/cd/background.md

 (FDR) correction.
 The Bonferroni correction is more conservative and controls for the probability of at least one false positive.
 The FDR correction on the other hand allows for an expected fraction of false positives to occur.
+If the tests (i.e. each feature dimension) are independent, these corrections preserve the desired false positive rate (FPR).
-The univariate tests assume each test (i.e. each feature dimension in this case) are independent.
-Usually this is not the case, resulting in false positive rates (FPR's) up to $d$-times lower than desired, which becomes especially problematic when $d$ is large.
-On the other hand, the multivariate tests allow us to keep our false positive rates known, at the cost of greater complexity.
+However, usually this is not the case, resulting in FPR's up to $d$-times lower than desired, which becomes especially problematic when $d$ is large.
+Additionally, since the univariate tests examine the feature-wise marginal distributions, they may miss drift in cases where the joint distribution over all $d$ features has changed, but the marginals have not.
+The multivariate tests avoid these problems, at the cost of greater complexity.

 ### Dimension reduction